BatGap Logo

 Rick: It’s boring.

-Like you’re experiencing me from a certain perspective, I’m experiencing you from a certain perspective, and there’s various flavors and qualities that are distinct between the two of us.
+You’re experiencing me from a certain perspective, and I’m experiencing you from a certain perspective, and there are various flavors and qualities that are distinct between the two of us.
 And, yeah, so…

-Rick: So the whole creation is a way for God to know Himself as a living reality, as opposed to a flat, unmanifest, you know, nothingness.
+Rick: So the whole creation is a way for God to know Himself as a living reality, as opposed to a flat, unmanifest nothingness.

 David: Oh yeah, and there’s life everywhere.
-That’s been aware to me for a very long… I mean, you’re never alone.
+That’s been apparent to me for a very long time.
+I mean, you’re never alone.

 Rick: Everywhere would even mean places that would be considered entirely inhospitable to life, such as the center of the sun.
 I mean, that is life as much as our liver.

-David: Right, but there’s life, yeah, but there’s life that exists not just in a physical sense, but on those levels of energy and mind, that kind of stuff.
-There are beings that exist and express through whatever they have available, and they’re having their own process of experiencing, and doing whatever, their own dharma or whatever purpose that they have.
+David: Right, but there’s life that exists not just in a physical sense, but on those levels of energy and mind, that kind of stuff.
+There are beings that exist and express through whatever they have available, and they’re having their own process of experiencing and doing whatever—following their own dharma or whatever purpose they have.

 Rick: And also, wherever you look, there’s intelligence in abundance.
 I mean, go out somewhere in intergalactic space and look at a cubic centimeter of what apparently is nothing, and there are laws of nature functioning there which evidence incredible intelligence.

 David: Well, just consider ourselves.
 I mean, we exist as these complex life forms on a planet, and you think about just the odds of that from the known physical laws.
-You know, entropy is a very powerful force.
-How did life, how did the planet manage to even be formed in the first place, that didn’t just fall apart and disintegrate?
-You know, we can talk about gravity and various things that happen, but then it stabilizes after.
-But how would life, an intelligent life form on that, just from random mechanical system?
+Entropy is a very powerful force.
+How did life—how did the planet—manage to even be formed in the first place, so that it didn’t just fall apart and disintegrate?

 Rick: Intelligent design or something?